 - I. Subscribers paying by wire transfer, should furnish a copy of the remittance advice to the TTCAA clearly stating the purpose for the payment. - II.
-Proforma Invoices will be issued on behalf of the Director General of Civil Aviation, invoices and receipts will be issued when payment is received.
-Actual invoices may be issued upon request. - III.
-Cheques are to be made payable to: Trinidad & Tobago Civil Aviation Authority. - IV.
+Proforma Invoices will be issued on behalf of the Director General of Civil Aviation.
+Actual invoices will be issued upon request.
+Invoices and receipts will be issued when payment is received. - III.
+Local subscribers paying by cheques should make payable to: Trinidad & Tobago Civil Aviation Authority. - IV.
 Online payments are not possible at this time.

-Replaces AIC A 06/24.
+Replaces AIC A 07/24.